exlskills/eocsutil/README.md

 ### I'm getting errors about showdownjs

 Sometimes there's an issue with showdownjs nodejs service that eocsutil spawns for markdown<->html conversion not exiting after eocsutil exits.
-If this occurs, run `ps -ax | grep "node showdownjs/server.js"` and `kill` that process.
+If this occurs, run `ps -ax | grep "node --harmony showdownjs/server.js"` and `kill` that process.

 ### Showdownjs port conflict